ml5js/ml5-website-v02-docsify/docs/welcome/FAQ.md

 Since we have passed the `1.0.0` landmark, we will be following semantic versioning for future releases.
 Going forward, we recommend specifying a major version number in the script tag, such as `ml5@1`.
 Using `ml5@latest` might cause issues if and when there are additional breaking changes.

+### Can I still access the older releases of the ml5.js, website and documentation?
 We will still host version `0.12` of the library, however, it will no longer receive feature updates.
+You can still use the older versions of the library by specifying `ml5@0.12.2` (or earlier versions) in the `script` tag, just as what was done in the [Quick Fix](/welcome/faq?id=quick-fix) above.

 The [archived website](https://archive.ml5js.org/) and [documentation](https://archive-docs.ml5js.org/) cover materials for versions `0.12` and earlier.

 We recommend giving the new library a try!
 The new reference document is a great place to start as well as a collection of example sketches showcasing the models and functions!

 ### ml5.js 0.12.2 models and functions